 Wesley keeps asking for superpowers in Larp Trek.
 Geordi eventually breaks down and lets him play a shapeshifter.

 Taylor Hebert the protagonist of Worm has always been able to recognize that Heart Is an Awesome Power and to discover new and interesting ways to use her own and other people's powers alone or in awesome synergistic combination.
-However towards the end of the story, after many a Godzilla Threshold and Moral Event Horizon are crossed she goes full Munckin with her powers.
+However towards the end of the story, after many a Godzilla Threshold and Moral Event Horizon are crossed she goes full Munchkin with her powers.